intel-secl/skc-tools/SKC_Product_Guide.md

 ### Installation

-    Please Refer to the README file in sgx-tools repo for instructions on SKC_Library deployment
+    Please Refer to the "Build & Deployment of SGX Agent & SKC Library" section in README.md for instructions on SKC_Library deployment

 # Authentication